Animals and dementia

 When someone who drives receives a diagnosis of dementia, one of the first concerns often is whether they can continue to drive.

-Information and advice around supporting children and adolescents when a parent has young onset dementia.
+Information and advice on supporting a child or teenager whose parent has been diagnosed with dementia.

 Our advice for communicating with a person who has dementia remotely - whether it's via a video call or on the telephone.